Skip to main content

 Owner · PIM

 We don't pick favourites.
-The right starting point depends on where the friction is, what data is governable today, and which workflow can absorb a phased rollout without disrupting trading.
+The right starting point depends on where the friction is, what data is governable today, and which workflow can absorb a phased rollout without disturbing trading.

 AI without operational structure creates noise.
-AI connected to commerce systems creates leverage.
+AI wired into commerce, ERP, PIM and the workflows around them, creates leverage.

-The next three sections cover what makes AI commercially credible — the data underneath it, the governance around it, and the order in which it gets adopted.
+The next three sections cover what makes AI commercially credible: the data underneath it, the governance around it, and the order it gets adopted in.

 8-24